BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/rangers_of_mirkwood.md

 ## ADDITIONAL RULES

-- A Rangers of Mirkwood must include at least one Unique Elf Hero.
+- A Rangers of Mirkwood Army must include at least one Unique Elf Hero.
 - If your Army includes Legolas, then he must be your General.
 If your Army includes Tauriel, but does not include Legolas, then she must be your General.
 - Mirkwood Rangers may only be included in the Warbands of Mirkwood Hero models.
 - Mirkwood Rangers do not count towards this Army's Bow Limit.